Christopher Dawson: Influence

 It is the religious impulse which supplies the cohesive force which unifies a society and a culture...
 A society which has lost its religion becomes sooner or later a society which has lost its culture.

 His writings in the 1920s and 1930s made him a significant figure of the time, and an influence in particular on T. S. Eliot, who wrote of his importance.
 Dawson was on the fringe of 'The Moot', a literary discussion group, and also part of the Sword of the Spirit ecumenical group.
 According to Bradley Birzer, Dawson also influenced the theological underpinnings of J. R. R. Tolkien's writings.

 The topical approach outlined by Dawson for the study of Christian culture forms the core of the Catholic Studies program at Aquinas College.
-His work was influential in the founding of Campion College and the formation in 2012 of The Christopher Dawson Society for Philosophy and Culture Inc. in Perth, Western Australia.
+His work was influential in the founding of Campion College and the formation in 2012 of the Christopher Dawson Society for Philosophy and Culture Inc. in Perth, Western Australia.
+The Christopher Dawson Centre for Cultural Studies in Melbourne, Australia, is also named in his honour and celebrates his memory.

 Dawson's vision also underlies the Humanities and Catholic Culture program at the Franciscan University of Steubenville.
+The 1988–1989 academic year at the College of Europe was named in Dawson's honour.